warrior1211421/Gaming-Techies/content/posts/top-5-best-gaming-monitors-for-rtx-3080.md

       resolution and a spare HDMI port can connect to your PlayStation 5.
       Luckily, all the products in this list are compatible with PlayStation, PC, and Xbox.
-    question: Can I Connect my PlayStation 5 to a Gaming Monitor?
+    question: Can I connect my PlayStation 5 to a gaming monitor?
 ---